Geethen/geeforec.github.io/content/post/practical-8.md

 **Processing data**

 We now want to create pseudo-absence points, merge this together with our presence points and provide a binary presence property to each observation.
 The first step is to make sure all of our presence points are within our region.
 We then add 1 to all presence localilities.
 We then need to create our random pseudo-absence points and add 0 to each one.
 We create the same number of pseudo-absence points as there are presences, but this may depend on which model you are training your data on.
+Note that the generation of pseudo-absence points has a lot of literature related to it and should be carefully considered before running any SDM.
+View [this](https://doi.org/10.1111/j.2041-210X.2011.00172.x) this article for more information on pseudo-absences in SDMs.

 Lastly, we merge the datasets together to give a single FeatureCollection of all points.

 ```js
 var filtered_locs = presences.filterBounds(countries_clip);